-AND STILL if your coffee creamer doesn’t contain these, I’m guessing it cost an arm and a leg.
+AND STILL, if your coffee creamer does truly have natural ingredients, I’m guessing it cost an arm and a leg.

 Friends, there is a better option.

-After I weaned myself off coffee creamer and Splenda, I learned to enjoy coffee with just milk and no sweetener (this took me a few years – it didn’t take overnight to get to this point.
+After I weaned myself off coffee creamer and Splenda, I learned to enjoy coffee with just almond milk and no sweetener.
+However, it didn’t take overnight to get to this point.
 Baby steps are OK!